Mellon Foundation Awards $4 Million for Kansas City Monuments Coalition

 Faculty member and student in front of mural included in KC Monuments Coalition

-The Mellon Foundation awarded the University of Missouri-Kansas City $4 million to create the Kansas City Monuments Coalition to help fund 16 historic preservation and commemorative organizations across Kansas City so visitors can enjoy them for years to come.
+The Mellon Foundation awarded the University of Missouri-Kansas City $4 million to create the Kansas City Monuments Coalition to help fund 16 preservation and commemorative organizations across Kansas City so visitors can enjoy historic sites for years to come.

 Locations include UMKC, the city of Kansas City itself plus classic points-of-interest local residents will recognize from childhood field trips such as Fort Osage National Historic Site, Missouri Town and the Wornall-Majors House Museums.
 Others are relatively unknown exhibits that can host the field trips of tomorrow.